 FAQ: Heat Rash in Babies and Toddlers

-It's hard to see your child come down with heat rash, which can be uncomfortable especially if it’s on her face, if she has heat bumps on her body, and if there’s itching involved.
-Although adults can get heat rash, too, newborns and toddlers are more susceptible to it.
+It's tough to see your little one come down with heat rash, which can be super uncomfortable, especially if it's on their face, they have heat bumps on their body, or there's itching involved.
+Although adults can get heat rash too, heat rash in babies and toddlers is more common because they're more susceptible to it.

-Read on to learn about the causes of heat rash, the types of home remedies that could be effective, and when you may need to see your child’s healthcare provider for treatment.
+Read on to learn about the causes of heat rash in babies, the types of home remedies that could be effective, and when you may need to see your child's healthcare provider for treatment.

 What Is Heat Rash?

-Heat rash is a condition that occurs when blocked sweat ducts prevent perspiration from evaporating.
-Instead, it becomes trapped under the skin and causes red or fluid filled bumps.
-Heat rash is most common in babies, toddlers, and young children during hot and humid weather.
+Heat rash happens when blocked sweat ducts prevent sweat from evaporating.
+Instead, it gets trapped under the skin and causes red or fluid-filled bumps.
+Heat rash is most common in babies, toddlers, and young kids during hot and humid weather.

 What Causes Heat Rash?

-Immature sweat ducts.
-A newborn baby has a higher risk of contracting heat rash because her sweat ducts are still developing.
-If your infant is in an NICU incubator, has a fever, or is simply overdressed, heat rash may be more likely to develop.
+• Immature sweat ducts.
+A newborn baby has a higher risk of getting heat rash because their sweat ducts are still developing, leading to newborn heat rash.
+If your baby is in an NICU incubator, has a fever, or is simply overdressed, heat rash may be more likely to develop.

-Overdressing.
-Overheating due to wearing too many layers of clothing or sleeping under too many blankets can cause heat rash.
+• Overdressing.
+Overheating due to wearing too many layers of clothing or sleeping under too many blankets can cause heat rash in babies.

 What Are the Signs and Symptoms of the Different Types of Heat Rash?

-Heat rash appears as tiny red bumps around your child’s pores in the areas of his skin that tend to get moist, or in spots where clothing creates friction, such as the folds of his neck, upper chest, arms, legs, and his diaper area.
+Heat rash on a baby often appears as tiny red bumps around their pores, especially in areas where their skin tends to get moist or in spots where clothing causes friction, like the folds of their neck, upper chest, arms, legs, and diaper area.

 There are several types of heat rash:

-Miliaria pustulosa.
-This is type of heat rash comes with inflammation leading to the blisters filling with pus.
+• Miliaria pustulosa.
+This type of heat rash comes with inflammation leading to the blisters filling with pus.

 How Can You Treat Heat Rash?